Do you want to eat less meat and more plants?

 Before I give you some examples, here are some things to keep in mind when using the swap + add method.
 The swap + add method is only useful if the swap or add makes the dish equally or more enjoyable than its meat-based original.
 Please don’t go swapping and adding plants into your grandma’s treasured recipes.

-Swap cow’s milk for soy milk for DHA-fortified cow’s milk for added nutrition.
+Swap cow’s milk for soy milk.
 Add frozen fruit, nuts and seeds.

 Swap white bread for whole wheat bread.
 Add nut butters and fruit, or mashed beans, avocado and veggies.